metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 !!! question "Task 2"

     Copy the following command to execute the Toolkit.
-The Toolkit will need about (TODO) X to complete.
+The Toolkit will need about 3 to 5 minutes to complete.

     ```BASH
-    ---8<--- "scripts/tutorials/tutorial1/test_qc.sh:3:11"
+    ---8<--- "scripts/tutorials/tutorial1/test_qc.sh:3:10"
     ```

 In the following we will inspect the outputs of the mentioned tools.